tikk3r/EveryStamp/docs/usage/download.md

 > everystamp download --survey \<survey> --ra \<ra> --dec \<dec> --size \<size> --mode \<mode>

 This will download a square cutout centred on the given right ascension and declination, with a width and height specified by `size`.
 The mode can be `fits`, `jpeg` or `both` to download the respecitve formats.
 Note that not all surveys support JPEG cutouts.
 Various surveys may also have further arguments specific to them.
-See `everystamp download -h` for a complete summary of available parameters.
+See `everystamp download -h` for a complete summary of available parameters and what units to provide arguments in.

 ## Local cutouts
 EveryStamp also support making cutouts of local FITS files through `everystamp cutout`.
 A full list of options can be seen via `everystamp cutout -h`.
 An example is